1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is candida a sexually transmitted disease?

-No. It's usually caused by imbalance in your body, not from sex.
+No. It is normally caused by imbalance in your body unlike sex.

-Most people feel better in 2 to 4 weeks with proper care.
+Most people feel better after 2-4 weeks with the right care.

-How do I prevent candida from coming back?
+How do I prevent the recruitment of candida?